Configuring Browser Support

 .browserslistrc file in the root of the application with the following contents.

-last 1 Chrome version last 1 Firefox version last 2 Edge major versions last 2 Safari major version last 2 iOS major versions Firefox ESR not IE 9-11 # For IE 9-11 support, remove 'not'.
+last 1 Chrome version last 1 Firefox version last 2 Edge major versions last 2 Safari major version last 2 iOS major versions Firefox ESR not IE 9-11

 This configuration is used for many tools including babel, autoprefixer, postcss, and more to decide which transforms are necessary on the source code when producing built code to run in the browser.